-The 2021 Mercedes-Benz S-Class is finally here.
+The 2021 Mercedes-Benz S-Class is finally here, and man, is it cool.
 After an exhaustive campaign that included dozens of teaser videos and photos, and some vague details, the company has pulled the cover off its latest full-size luxury sedan at last.
 And there’s a lot to like.

 Though it may not look all that different on the outside, the flagship four-door debuts with a laundry list of new engineering and technological innovations that promise to make this icon even better.
 Some of the most important new features include two hybridized engine options, a massive central touchscreen with the latest MBUX infotainment setup, and more active safety technology than ever before.